 If your company is looking to adopt a new compliance system, there are various options you can choose from depending on your particular goals and priorities.
 While implementing a single management system can offer your business significant benefits, integrating multiple standards simultaneously can take your efficiency in managing compliance to new heights.

 Quality, Environmental, and Safety management systems are commonly combined, helping organisations boost their compliance effectiveness and reduce effort across all operations.
-When different standards are integrated with each other, connections are strategically formed between them.
+When different standards are integrated with each other, such as ISO 14001 and ISO 45001 to establish a HSE management system, connections are strategically formed between them.
 By doing this, companies can form similar processes at all organisational levels, making procedures easier to execute, manage and monitor.
 They can also avoid duplication when there is a crossover in the standards they’re introducing, allowing for them to optimise their allocation of valuable resources.